 Have you been meaning to visit the beautiful botanical garden in your area or take an educational field trip to the zoo?
 What better time than spring?
-Take advantage of these outdoor public spaces to enjoy the beauty of nature and wildlife while also helping them recover from COVID-19.
+Take advantage of these outdoor public spaces to enjoy the beauty of nature and wildlife.
 Many of these organizations offer discounts or have free days!
 Take advantage of deals while you are at it.

 Take advantage of a clear night to enjoy the stars.
 Read up beforehand or simply bask in their gentle light.
 Live in the city?
 Take an evening drive outside of town with your family.
 Not sure what to look for?
 Here is a beginner’s guide to stargazing.
 Stargazing is both educational and good for your health.
 It can get you out into nature, relieve stress, and spark your sense of creativity and wonderment at our amazing universe.